shabbychef/madness/README.md

 These all cast doubt on the hypothesis of 'no connection between geography and taste', although I am accustomed to seeing Wald statistics being nearly equivalent.
 This is still beta code.

-We also have the estimated standard error covariance of the vector of MGLH statistics, turned into a correlation matrix here:
+We also have the estimated standard error covariance of the vector of MGLH statistics, turned into a correlation matrix here.
+The four test methods have positively correlated standard errors, meaning we should not be more confident if all four suggest rejecting the null.

 ```r